williamwissemann/record_keeper/docs/source/user/index.rst

         $ source venv/bin/activate
         (myvenv) $

-The simplest way to install Record-Keeper is using Pip.
+The simplest way to install record_keeper is using Pip.

 .. code-block:: console

-    $ pip install record-keeper
+    $ pip install record_keeper

-This will install ``record-keeper`` and all of its dependencies.
+This will install ``record_keeper`` and all of its dependencies.

 .. _api-reference-label: